hanai3Bi/Switch-OC-Suite/Source/sys-clk-OC/README.md

 ### CPU clocks

-* 2397 → N/A
+* 2397 → OC max for Mariko (with CPU UV)
 * 2295 → OC max for Mariko
 * 2193
 * 2091 → OC max for Erista
 * 1963 → official and safe max for Mariko
 * 1887
-* 1785 → official boost mode, OC max for Erista
+* 1785 → official boost mode, safe max for Erista
 * 1683
 * 1581
 * 1428